 New treatments are available that greatly reduce the damage caused by a stroke.
 But you need to arrive at the hospital as soon as possible after symptoms start to prevent disability.
 Knowing stroke symptoms, calling 911 immediately, and getting to a hospital as quickly as possible are critical.

-Following a stroke, rehabilitation can greatly improve the survivor's quality of life.
+Post-stroke rehabilitation can greatly improve the survivor's quality of life.

 Risk Factors for a Stroke